StoicSun/MD-Follow-list/readme.md

 ```

 ### Download executable
-If you don't want to build from source then [download](https://github.com/StoicSun/MD-Follow-list/releases/download/1.0.0/main.exe) the executable from releases but be sure to look into the source code to reassure yourself since you'll have to provide your username and password to the program afterall.
+If you don't want to run from source then [download](https://github.com/StoicSun/MD-Follow-list/releases/download/1.0.0/main.exe) the executable from releases but be sure to look into the source code to reassure yourself since you'll have to provide your username and password to the program afterall.

 ### Contributing
 If you think this program can be improved in any way please open a PR or if you find a bug or issue open a new issue